hawley-jeffrey-bah/payment-accuracy/website/pages/programs/fcc-universal-service-fund-lifeline.md

       cause of the errors identified in the assessments and will perform updates to training and materials related to the review of eligibility documentation and provide individual coaching for reviewers.
+  overpayments_eligibility:
+  - Key: cyp3_dit16_1
+    Payment_Type: Overpayments Outside Agency Control
+    Theme: Financial
+    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
+    Value: '0.570000'
+  - Key: cyp2_dit13_1
+    Payment_Type: Overpayments Within Agency Control
+    Theme: Receiving Benefits from Other Sources
+    Theme_Description: Beneficiary or recipient is receiving benefits from an additional source
+    Value: '46.330000'
   overpayments_outside:
     Address_Location: 0.0
     Contractor_Provider_Status: 0.0